Thank you for your service

 Photo credit: Roxanne Best

-Chanelle Carlin is Your Celebrant for LifeTM.
-She is an ordained minister, professional wedding officiant, coach and owner of Chanelle Carlin Weddings, LLC.
-Chanelle believes that life and love should be celebrated every minute.
-She collaborates with couples who’ve found “The ONE” to create custom, memorable ceremonies for their intimate wedding or elopement throughout the naturally beautiful Pacific Northwest and celebrates all the special moments that matter in their lives.
-She lives with her family in rural Okanogan County, Washington, USA and LOVES traveling throughout the Pacific Northwest to officiate weddings.
+Chanelle Carlin is Your Celebrant for Life.
+She is an ordained minister, professional wedding officiant, coach, and owner of Chanelle Carlin Weddings, LLC.
+Believing that life and love should be celebrated every minute, she collaborates with couples who’ve already started building the foundations of their relationship over the years and are now ready to venture forth into marriage with a custom, memorable (for all the right reasons) elopement/intimate wedding ceremony.
+While Chanelle works throughout the Pacific Northwest and Ireland primarily, she gladly travels to wherever her couples prefer to marry.
+As their Celebrant for Life, Chanelle also celebrates all the special milestones and moments that matter in each of her couples’ lives.
+She lives with her family in rural Okanogan County, Washington, USA, and totally LOVES her life.
 You can visit Chanelle at www.chanellecarlin.com, on Facebook, Instagram, or Pinterest.

 Bride signing marriage certificate on wedding day during ceremony.